d5/tengo/README.md

 Development roadmap for Tengo:

-- Module system _(or packages)_
-- Standard libraries
+- Standard libraries _(modules)_
 - Better documentations
-- More language constructs such as error handling, destructuring assignment, object methods, switch-case statements
+- More language constructs such as destructuring assignment, `this` binding for object methods, switch-case statements
 - Native executables compilation
 - Performance improvements
 - Syntax highlighter for IDEs